ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 ### 1. A singular movement may only cause a singular action

-Moving a key upwards or downwards should only result in a singular action, for example moving your `A`-key down causes the osu! client to receive that `A`-key press.
+Moving a key upwards or downwards should only result in a singular action, for example moving your `A`-key down must cause the osu! client to only receive that `A`-key press.

 Similarly, an action **must** be caused by a movement, and cannot be produced in any non-physical way.